 A true pioneer of the second generation enterprise social web movement, Susan has been one of the leading voices to inspire large companies to explore new organizational methods for collaborating socially.
 A fierce advocate for working in transparent, open networks she has been a catalyst to help change agents around the world kickstart, improve, and/or expand their organizational models in order to thrive in the connected 21st century.

 Susan has been a writer, analyst, and IT entrepreneur for over 30 years.
 Named as one of Fast Company’s “Most Influential Women in Technology,” her insights have been featured in industry research, as well as mainstream media such as The New York Times, Businessweek, The Wall Street Journal, and CNBC.
 Her interests are in disruptive applications of technology and the consumerization of IT.
-Susan participates on various industry conference boards, blogs for Huffington Post, and devotes her time to introducing disruptive technologies and new processes to combat the social epidemic of domestic violence and abuse.
-You can find Susan on LinkedIn, Twitter, G+.
+Susan participates on academic and industry conference boards, blogs on Huffington Post, and consults to tech innovators seeking to disrupt existing markets.
+You can find Susan on LinkedIn, and Twitter.
 Her complete social footprint is available on her About.me profile.